RubixML/Tensor/README.md

 $ sudo make install
 ```

-## Installing the Extension
-Add the following line to your `php.ini` configuration to install the extension.
+Finally, add the following line to your `php.ini` configuration to install the extension.
 ```
 extension=tensor.so
 ```